top of page

 Updated: Mar 4, 2023

 Do you or someone you know have a lazy eye?
-Are you a parent or guardian looking to learn more about amblyopia?
-Has your child been asked to patch one of their eyes or been referred for surgical alignment of their eyes?
+Are you a parent or guardian seeking information about amblyopia?
+Has your child been advised to wear an eye patch or referred for surgery to align their eyes?

-If you answered "yes" to any of the questions above, read on to learn more about the causes and treatments of amblyopia, also known as lazy eye.
+If you answered "yes" to any of these questions, keep reading to discover more about the causes and treatment options for amblyopia, commonly known as lazy eye.

 What is amblyopia (i.e. lazy eye) and how does it develop?

-Amblyopia is often referred to as a lazy eye and is most commonly diagnosed when an otherwise healthy eye can’t be corrected to 20/20 with glasses or contact lenses.
+Amblyopia, commonly known as lazy eye, is often diagnosed when an otherwise healthy eye cannot be corrected to 20/20 vision with glasses or contact lenses.

-1. Having a high prescription that’s not corrected in one or both eyes.
+• A high uncorrected prescription in one or both eyes.

 Lazy eye can be easily missed by parents

-Our visual system is incredible and the brain is great at compensating for problems by creating ways around them.
+Our visual system is amazing, and the brain has a remarkable ability to compensate for issues by finding ways to work around them.

 Amblyopia treatment options

-Amblyopia treatments vary based on the reason for the condition, the age of the child, and the severity.
+Amblyopia treatments depend on the cause of the condition, the child's age, and its severity.

-In general, many studies have shown that glasses alone can make a huge improvement.
-When glasses aren’t enough to fully restore vision, doctors often patch or blur the “good eye” to allow the amblyopic eye the opportunity to rewire.
+In many cases, studies have shown that glasses alone can significantly improve vision.
+However, when glasses aren't enough, doctors may recommend patching or blurring the "good eye" to give the amblyopic eye a chance to strengthen and rewire.

-Unfortunately, many parents have a hard time getting their kids to wear a patch.
-Luckily, most of the time we don’t need to patch for long to have a big impact.
-Many degrees of amblyopia can have significant improvements with only a couple of hours of patching a day (which we do after school while they’re at home).
+Understandably, many parents struggle to get their kids to wear an eye patch.
+Fortunately, most cases don't require long-term patching to see a big difference.
+Many forms of amblyopia can improve with just a couple of hours of patching a day, typically after school at home.

-If patching is still too much, there are eye drops that can be administered at home just a few times a week that will create similar results.
+If patching is still a challenge, there are also eye drops available that can be used a few times a week at home, offering similar results.

-And don’t forget, some types of amblyopia, like those caused by strabismus, will also benefit from vision therapy.
+Additionally, some types of amblyopia, especially those caused by strabismus, can benefit from vision therapy.

 Is there an age when amblyopia can no longer be corrected?

-We now know that due to the brain’s ability to change (i.e. neuroplasticity), we can often cure amblyopia in kids well into their teenage years.
+Thanks to the brain's ability to adapt (neuroplasticity), we now know that amblyopia can often be successfully treated in children well into their teenage years.

-That being said, it’s always easier to correct at a younger age.
-This is a great reason to make sure the whole family has a yearly comprehensive eye exam.
+However, it’s much easier to correct at a younger age, making it all the more important to ensure the entire family gets a yearly comprehensive eye exam.

 Final thoughts on amblyopia

-Early detection is very important for the optimal treatment and management of amblyopia.
-While most of our doctors see pediatric patients 7 years of age or older, we do have pediatric eye doctors that are happy to see pediatric patients as young as 6 months old.
+Early detection is key to the effective treatment and management of amblyopia.
+While most of our doctors typically see pediatric patients aged 7 and older, we also have pediatric eye specialists who are happy to care for children as young as 6 months old.

 Interested in getting your child an eye exam?